witnet/witnet-solidity-bridge/README.md

   - _output_:
     - the last beacon as byte concatenation of (block_hash||epoch).

-- **absCount**:
+- **requestsCount**:
-  - _description_: retrieves the number of distinct identities in the Active Bridge Set.
+  - _description_: returns the number of data requests in the WRB.
   - _output_:
-    - the number of active identities.

-- **isABSMember**:
-  - _description_: checks whether an identity is part of the Active Bridge Set.
-  - _output_: true if the identity is member of the ABS.
+    - the number of data requests in the WRB.

 In addition, `WitnetRequestsBoard` inherits the `VRF` contract from https://github.com/witnet/vrf-solidity, and as such, all its public methods are also available to be queried.
 This is extremely important as the proof of eligibility is verified with the `fastVerify` method, which requires some auxiliary data points in addition to the proof itself.
 These can be calculated using the following methods: